 The conditioning process for the 3,3 m3 of U-Th solution final product has been approved by ISPRA in 2010.
 Construction activities started with the waste storage building.
-Construction activities of the cementation facility of the radioactive liquid solution will start after the removal of the underground pit.
+Construction activities of the cementation facility, to be located in the same area of the underground pit, could start only after its removal.

 An additional important task is to manage the transfer the 64 spent fuel elements still stored in the pool into dual purpose casks for dry storage.
+Detailed design of the storage facility and of the two cask has been approved by ISIN in March 2020.